saviovincent/LR-Perceptron/README.md

+Logistic Regression and Perceptron based classifiers:

-MCAP LR algorithm with L2 regularization on Metsis et al. paper dataset.
+Used MCAP LR algorithm with L2 regularization on Metsis et al. paper dataset.

 Used gradient descent algorithm for convergence.